michaeljclark/michaeljclark.github.io/index.md

 calls into the translator code to populate the L1 translation cache so that the next indirect call can be accelerated.

 The direct mapped L1 translation cache is indexed by `bits[10:1]` of the guest address.
+Bit zero can be ignored because RISC-V instructions must start on a 2-byte boundary

 _**Inline caching**_